You are here

-In December, 1794, Thomas Jefferson first recorded in his Farm Book the clothing distributed to each of his slaves.
-Because he noted the quality and quantity of materials beside the name of each slave, it is possible to imagine not only the appearance of Monticello's enslaved community, but also the ways in which their clothing became a visual indicator of age, gender and -- most importantly -- status.
-Monticello slave Peter Fossett, a house servant, recalled: "As a boy I was not only brought up differently, but dressed unlike the plantation boys."
+In December 1794, Thomas Jefferson first recorded in his farm book the clothing distributed to each member of the enslaved community at Monticello.12 Because he noted the quality and quantity of materials beside the name of each individual, it is possible to imagine not only the appearance of Monticello's enslaved community, but also the ways in which their clothing became a visual indicator of age, gender, and — most importantly — status.
+Peter Fossett, an enslaved house servant at Monticello, recalled: "As a boy I was not only brought up differently, but dressed unlike the plantation boys."3

-Jefferson began his 1794 clothing allotment entries with the household staff, the most privileged of Monticello's slave hierarchy.
-Jefferson's personal servant headed the list, a documentary position which corresponds precisely to the quality of the clothes he received.
-For Jupiter, there was a coat, waistcoat, cloth breeches, and over 10 1/2 yards of Irish linen to have fashioned into shirts and cravats.
-These items constituted the basic pieces of any stylish Virginian's wardrobe, but the fabric and trim along with cut and fir would distinguish the garment as servants' livery.
+Jefferson began his 1794 clothing allotment entries with the household staff, the most privileged of the enslaved community.
+Jefferson's personal servant headed the list, a documentary position that corresponds precisely to the quality of the clothes he received.
+For Jupiter, there was a coat, waistcoat, cloth breeches, and over 10½ yards of Irish linen to have fashioned into shirts and cravats.
+These items constituted the basic pieces of any stylish Virginian's wardrobe, but the fabric and trim along with cut and fit would distinguish the garments as servants' livery.

-If Jefferson's notations concerning clothes are a reliable indication, the sisters Critta and Sally Hemings and their niece Betsy stood just beneath Jupiter, James and Peter in the Monticello hierarchy of household slaves.
-Like their male counterparts, each woman was issue a quantity of Irish linen with which to make shirts, but they were not issued any ready-made garments.
-Rather they received wool flannel to fashion warm undergarments; for outerwear, callimanco, a worsted wool fabric with a fine gloss finish and often patterned with stripes or flowers, was provided.
+If Jefferson's notations concerning clothes are a reliable indicator, the sisters Critta and Sally Hemings and their niece Betsey Hemmings stood just beneath Jupiter, James, and Peter in the Monticello hierarchy.
+Like their male counterparts, each woman was issued a quantity of Irish linen with which to make shirts.
+Unlike the men, they were not issued any ready-made garments.
+Rather, they received wool flannel to fashion warm undergarments; for outerwear, they were provided with callimanco, a worsted wool fabric with a fine gloss finish and often patterned with stripes or flowers.
 A garment made of such cloth would have distinguished these three house servants from the women who worked outside wearing coarsely woven, solid-colored woolens.

-Among the household slaves were four boys -- Joe, Wormley, Burwell, and Brown -- who ranged in age from nine to 14.
-In quality and cost their clothing ranked below that of the adult household slaves but superior to the majority of Monticello slaves.
-Instead of Irish linen for shirts, the boys received osnaburg, an unbleached linen-hemp fabric, but then received a more costly fabric for their outerwear called "Bearskin", a durable napped woolen, and according to Jefferson's notes blue in color.
-Since they were the only slaves issued this particular fabric, their clothing would have given them a visual identity as boys who worked in the house.
+Among the enslaved domestic servants were four boys — Joe Fossett, Wormley Hughes, Burwell Colbert, and Brown Colbert — who ranged in age from nine to 14.
+In quality and cost, their clothing ranked below that of the adults but was superior to that of the majority of their fellow enslaved individuals.
+Instead of Irish linen for shirts, the boys received osnaburg, an unbleached linen-hemp fabric.
+Then, for their outerwear, they received a more costly fabric called "bearskin," a durable napped woolen that was, according to Jefferson's notes, blue in color.
+Since they were the only individuals issued this particular fabric, their clothing would have given them a visual identity as boys who worked in the house.

-By far the greatest portion of the 1794 clothing distribution list pertains to the 93 artisans and agricultural slaves -- adults as well as children -- who lived at Monticello.
+By far the greatest portion of the 1794 clothing distribution list pertains to the 93 enslaved artisans and field laborers — adults as well as children — who lived at Monticello.
 This majority received osnaburg coupled with a coarse, plain woven wool cloth for their outer garments.
-Along with this cloth, each slave -- even the children -- received several skeins of thread, and although not listed on the distributions, the slaves were obviously provided the tools they needed to make their clothes, as sewing implements such as thimbles, straight pins, scissors and bone buttons have surfaced in archaeological investigations of the shops and dwellings along Mulberry Row.
+Along with this cloth, each person — even the children — received several skeins of thread.
+Although not listed on the distributions, it appears that the tools need needed to make their clothes, as sewing implements such as thimbles, straight pins, scissors, and bone buttons were also provided as evidenced by their appear excavation in archaeological investigations of the shops and dwellings along Mulberry Row.

 - Baumgarten, Linda. “‘Clothes for the People’: Slave Clothing in Early Virginia.”
 Journal of Early Southern Decorative Arts 14 (1988): 26-70.